moderndatacompany/dataos.info/docs/resources/lens/data_sources/snowflake.md

 Sufficient computing and storage permissions are needed to run queries.
 Learn more about access control in Snowflake by referring to this [link](https://docs.snowflake.com/en/user-guide/security-access-control-privileges).

-## Step 1: Set up a connection with source
+## Step 1: Create Instance Secret to securely store Snowflake credentials

-To set up a connection with the source, create Depot if the Depot has already been created and activated during the Design phase of the Data Product, skip this step.
-The semantic model will utilize the existing Depot and the associated Instance Secrets set up.
-Ensure that the Depot is properly connected to the correct data source and that you have the necessary access credentials (Instance Secrets) available for the Lens deployment.

-Before establishing a connection to the data source, an [Instance Secret](/resources/instance_secret/) must be created.
-This secret securely stores the credentials required for `read` (`r`) and `read write` (`rw`) access to the data source.
+Before connecting to the data source, create an [Instance Secret](/resources/instance_secret/) to securely store the Snowflake credentials.
+In the instance secret manifest, specify the Snowflake username and password under the data field, which will be used for read (r) and read-write (rw) access during deployment.

 ```yaml title="instance-secret-r.yml"
 name: snowflake-r